dillonkearns/elm-graphql/README.md

 ## Roadmap

 All core features are supported.
-That is, you can build any query or mutation with your graphqelm-generated code, and it is guaranteed to be valid according to your server's schema.
+That is, you can build any query or mutation with your `dillonkearns/elm-graphql`-generated code, and it is guaranteed to be valid according to your server's schema.

 I am currently experimenting with subscriptions, checkout